jeffaudi/playground-plums/docs/source/content/plot/quickstart.rst

 It can use one or two descriptors to classify the objects contained in a |RecordCollection|.
-In this example, we use |Labels| as first descriptor which is used to extract the :attr:`~playground_plums.commons.data.record.Record.labels` from each |Record| and the |Confidence| as secondary descriptor which is used to extract their :attr:`~playground_plums.commons.data.record.Record.confidence` property.
+In this example, we use |Labels| as first descriptor which is used to extract the :attr:`~plums.commons.data.record.Record.labels` from each |Record| and the |Confidence| as secondary descriptor which is used to extract their :attr:`~plums.commons.data.record.Record.confidence` property.

 .. code-block:: python

-   from playground_plums.plot.plot import StandardPlot
+   from plums.plot.plot import StandardPlot

    plot = StandardPlot(Labels(),
                        secondary_descriptor=Confidence(),